 Certified Federal Contract Manager™

-CFCM™ is ANSI-Accredited and designed to exhibit knowledge as a contract manager from the perspective of the federal environment, which is heavily focused on the Federal Acquisition Regulation (FAR).
+CFCM™ is ANAB-Accredited and designed to exhibit knowledge as a contract manager from the perspective of the federal environment, which is heavily focused on the Federal Acquisition Regulation (FAR).

 What is the FAR?

 The FAR provides policies and procedures that government acquisition officials and contractors must follow in the procurement process for goods and service.

 - Federal contract managers (buyers and sellers) who participate in federal government contract actions,

 - State and local contract managers (buyers and sellers) who participate in contract actions involving federal funds,